-Exactly how olive leaf works to lower blood pressure is not fully understood at this time.
-Researchers believe that it is a combination of its antioxidant activity (much more powerful than vitamin E) which protects the walls of the blood vessels, and because it acts as a vasodilator – that is, it helps widen narrow blood vessels so that blood flows more easily and with less effort by the heart.
-I recommend looking for an olive leaf extract standardized to the compound oleuropein, which is the key compound associated with olive leaf’s ability to reduce blood pressure.
+Researchers believe that a combination of antioxidant activity (much more powerful than vitamin E) which protects the walls of the blood vessels, and vasodilating activity (widening narrow blood vessels so that blood flows more easily and with less effort by the heart) account for the blood pressure reducing effects of olive leaf.
+I recommend an olive leaf extract standardized to the key compound oleuropein, for the best results.

-To get your blood pressure down and help your heart work at its best, I suggest taking 670 mg of olive leaf extract and hibiscus extract daily.
+To get your blood pressure down and help your heart work at its best, I suggest taking 500 mg of olive leaf extract and 100 mg of French grape seed extract twice daily.

 [Connect on Social Media and sign up for my E-Newsletter]